sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/troubleshoot.md

 ### Squirrel.LocalCodeIntel http status 502

 <img class="screenshot w-100" src="https://user-images.githubusercontent.com/68532117/212374098-dc2dfe69-4d26-4f5e-a78b-37a53c19ef22.png"/>

-Code Intel hover might be stuck in loading or return a 502 error: `Squirrel.LocalCodeIntel http status 502:`

-This is due to the same issue discussed in the issue above with the same solution.
+The issue described is related to the Code Intel hover feature, where it may get stuck in a loading state or return a 502 error with the message `Squirrel.LocalCodeIntel http status 502`.
+This is caused by the same issue as above ("Symbols sidebar and hovers are not working").
+See that section for the solution.